DrAPT/UCSBDataScience/README.md

-# UCSBDataScience
+# Testing Repo

-This repo is deprecated.
+This repo can be used for testing